Voice Recognition

 Market Size: In less than 20 years, voice recognition technology has grown phenomenally.
 But what does the future hold?
 In 2020, the global voice recognition technology market was about $10.7 billion.
 It is projected to skyrocket to $27.16 billion by 2026 growing at a CAGR of 16.8% from 2021 to 2026.

-What is Voice Recognition Technology and Why You Need It?
+What is Voice Recognition and Speech Recognition Technology and Why You Need It?

 Voice recognition, otherwise known as speaker recognition, is a software program that has been trained to identify, decode, distinguish and authenticate the voice of a person based on their distinct voiceprint.